iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 possible to see what early 19th century treaty a negotiator used as a template in the 1850s.

-{% figure caption: "The nearly 400 treaties of the uneven ground contain very similar content (land, gifts, payments, protections, and trade).
+{% figure caption: "Figure 2.
+The nearly 400 treaties of the uneven ground contain very similar content (land, gifts, payments, protections, and trade).
 Given the similarity in content, it can be difficult to say with any certainty which treaties served as templates or models for other treaties (and to a certain extent they all did).
 The benefit of using digital methods to detect text reuse is that it can identify language pattern similarities that would be difficult (and time consuming) to detect using close reading.
 For example, the two paragraphs above are matches returned by the computer program.
 The authors of the latter treaty clearly used the former as a template for the structure and content of the document while slightly modifying the language." %}
 ![A chart showing side-by-side comparison of the language used in the eighteen hundred and four Fox Treaty and the eighteen hundred and eight Osage Treaty](/assets/img/v01/catalano/figure2.png)
 {% endfigure %}